ejayguo/IndependentStudy_Spring2019/README.md

 2. Click "Load Video" to specify a video file (.avi or .mov) to extract moving objects in the video.

-    -a) If it is the first time trying to analyze the video, it will compute and generate background image first and save that image as
+    - a) If it is the first time trying to analyze the video, it will compute and generate background image first and save that image as
     "imRef.mat" in the same folder as the video.

-    -b) Once the computation is finished, a new figure window showing the first object will pop up and anthor timeline figure window will open as well indicating which object is being showed currently.
+    - b) Once the computation is finished, a new figure window showing the first object will pop up and anthor timeline figure window will open as well indicating which object is being showed currently.

-    -c) Click "Previous Frame", "Next Frame", "Jump Prev 30 Frames" or "Jump Next 30 Frames" to swith objects without labeling.
+    - c) Click "Previous Frame", "Next Frame", "Jump Prev 30 Frames" or "Jump Next 30 Frames" to swith objects without labeling.

-    -d) Click any of "Mark As Car", "Mark As Bus", "Mark As Truck", "Mark As Others" and "Mark As Zero" to label the current object.
+    - d) Click any of "Mark As Car", "Mark As Bus", "Mark As Truck", "Mark As Others" and "Mark As Zero" to label the current object.

 3. After labeling is finished, click the "Save To Data File" to save all labeled objects to a data file specified by you.